Important Phone Numbers

 Academic disqualification; or

-Both academic and progress disqualification will result in a limit of up to six (6) units maximum during the spring and fall semesters — and up to three (3) units maximum in the winter and summer sessions — if you are reinstated.
+Both academic and progress disqualification will result in a limit of up to six (6) units maximum during the spring and winter sessions — and up to three (3) units maximum in the winter and summer sessions — if you are reinstated.
 If you have been disqualified from SMC more than once, you will be asked to take a break from attending SMC for up to a maximum of one year.

 If there is ANY possibility that you may be placed on academic or progress probation or be disqualified, you should IMMEDIATELY make arrangements to discuss your situation with a counselor.
 For details, please visit the SMC Counseling website at smc.edu/counseling and click on the “Disqualified and Probation Policies” link in the menu on the left-hand side of the page, or see a counselor.
 Additional information on academic and progress probation, academic and progress disqualification, and requirements for reinstatement is also available in the annual SMC catalog (available online at smc.edu/catalog).